rafaelalbia/rafaelalbia/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=rafaelalbia&layout=compact&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)

-I have been interested in technology since I was a child, where one of my first experiences was creating a server in the game "Rust" (a long time ago), with this experience, the desire and curiosity to create something bigger just started!

 I’m currently learning: UML, Spring Boot, JPA, Hibernate, MySQL, MongoDB, Drone and Mobile development.

 I am interested in participating in projects, feel free to contact me!